Wiredcraft/pathcache/README.txt

 ps aux | grep memc

-STEP FIVE: Apply the patch to includes/path.inc.
+STEP FIVE: (optional) Generate an updated path.inc file.
 At the command line:

   cd /path/to/your/drupal/root
-patch -p0 < sites/all/modules/pathcache/path.inc.patch
+  patch -p0 includes/path.inc -i sites/all/modules/pathcache/path.inc.patch -o sites/all/modules/pathcache/path.inc

-This adds caching to drupal_lookup_path() in path.inc.

-The patch is against Drupal 6.

 STEP SIX: Enable pathcache.module.
 All the module does is make sure that the path caches get cleared when someone clicks the Clear cached data button